 For serious threats, it will be generally desired to launch interceptors as early as possible, even if complete information is not available.
 In any realistic scenario, multiple launchers would be utilized and communications between interceptors, including imaging feedback, and the Earth would be part of any targeting system.
 We work out the various relationships between the relevant parameters.
 We ignore the speed increase of the bolide as it is pulled in by the Earth's gravity.

-Figure 115 - Relationship between intercept, spacecraft speed and initial bolide position.
-For simplicity this ignores the complexity of the actual orbital dynamics which is case specific.
+this ignores the complexity of the actual orbital dynamics which is case specific.

 v_0 = target speed relative to Earth

 v{sc} = spacecraft speed relative to Earth